All Episodes

 Where were you watching the view?

-The view on in a truck stop.
+The view on in a truck stop?

-Yeah, maybe we have something.
+Yeah, maybe I had something.

-But uh, she had made a statement.
+But she had made a statement.

 Look what he did at Katrina, which was absolutely nothing.

-And the only thing I could think of after she said that was well, they got rid of Rosie O'Donnell and hired her, so they just got rid of an idiot to hire a moron.
+And the only thing I could think of after she said that was, well, they got rid of Rosie O'Donnell and hired her, so they just got rid of an idiot to hire a moron.

 That's the only thing I could think of.